explodinglabs/explodinglabs.github.io/docs/_posts/python/2021-07-01-code-quality-github-actions.markdown

 ## Notes

 - To exclude certain files and directories, use the exclude options to each tool, (usually `--exclude`).
 - If you have an existing project with unformatted code, _format the entire project all at once_.
 Don't do it gradually.
-I do it in a single dedicated PR, but I've seen others reformat the repository's entire history, to maintain git blame.
+I do it in a single dedicated PR, but I've seen others reformat the repository's entire history, to preserve git blame.

 See also: [How to use Ruff, Mypy, Black and Isort in Pre-commit?](/python/pre-commit)